SaurabhBudhwani26/Data_Analysis_Portfolio_Projects/Covid_data_analysis/README.md

 # Covid Data analysis

-I have performed data analysis using SQL on the files CovidDeaths.csv and CovidVaccinations.csv
+I have performed data analysis using SQL on the files CovidDeaths.csv and CovidVaccinations.csv and with help of that created Tableau Tables(1-4).

 Refer SQL_Data_Exploration.sql to see SQL Queries